 • an open number line (not scaled) on which numbers are placed in relation to each other;

-• a vertical number line that presents numbers in ascending order upward and makes connections to other strands including Spatial Sense (for example, thermometer) and Data (for example, y-axis).
+• a vertical number line that presents numbers in ascending order upward with connections to other strands including Spatial Sense (for example, thermometer) and Data (for example, y-axis).

 Symbolic Representations